awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 + You can promote a PostgreSQL Read Replica to be a new source DB instance\.
 However, the Read Replica doesn't become the new source DB instance automatically\.
 The Read Replica, when promoted, stops receiving WAL communications and is no longer a read\-only instance\.
 You must set up any replication you intend to have going forward because the promoted Read Replica is now a new source DB instance\.
 + A PostgreSQL Read Replica reports a replication lag of up to five minutes if there are no user transactions occurring on the source DB instance\.
 + Before a DB instance can serve as a source DB instance, you must enable automatic backups on the source DB instance by setting the backup retention period to a value other than 0\.
++ If you use the [postgres\_fdw](https://www.postgresql.org/docs/10/static/postgres-fdw.html) extension to access data from a remote server, the Read Replica will also have access to the remote server\.
+For more information about using `postgres_fdw`, see [Accessing External Data with the postgres\_fdw Extension](Appendix.PostgreSQL.CommonDBATasks.md#postgresql-commondbatasks-fdw)\.

 In several situations, a PostgreSQL source DB instance can unintentionally break replication with a Read Replica\.
 These situations include the following:
 + The `max_wal_senders` parameter is set too low to provide enough data to the number of Read Replicas\.
 This situation causes replication to stop\.